debian-calibre/calibre/manual/faq.rst

    /opt/calibre/calibredb add --with-library /path/to/library outfile.epub

-Remember to read the command line documentation section of the calibre User Manual to learn more about these, and other commands.
+Remember to read the :ref:`cli` section of the calibre User Manual to learn more about these, and other commands.